CaptainD54321/NewHorizons/README.md

 * Economies at custom islands, with missions & trade cargo
 * Full integration with Raw Lion's economy system
 * Possibly shipyards at custom islands
+* Various other smaller tweaks and features to the islandpack format

 ## Planned post-1.0 features:
 * Custom regions, possibly with custom currencies as well.